use-ink/ink-playground/README.md

 ## Getting started

-The actual ink! playground is a fronted app which is developed using TypeScript and React.
+The ink! playground is a fronted app which is developed using TypeScript and React.
 It is contained in the `packages/playground` folder.

 The repo contains a Rust backend which is implemented with the [actix-web](https://github.com/actix/actix-web) framework and which can be found in the 'crates/backend' folder.